 Top 6 Reasons You Need a Pair of Good Cycling Gloves

 If you plan to make a huge long-distance ride with your awesome road bike you will most probably need a pair of good gloves to protect your precious palms and fingers.
 As an experienced cyclist myself I can tell you that hand numbness is the worst.
 I hate it!
-That’s why I always wear a good pair of cycling gloves even on the short distances like 5-10 miles.
+That’s why I always wear a good pair of cycling gloves even on short distances like 5-10 miles.
 I just feel much better after each ride with gloves.
 Simple as that.

 2.Carpal tunnel syndrome (CTS)